 Like most artists, I love nature.
 Being inspired by it and the mental process of getting my own version of it onto paper or canvas is a pleasure.

 It was backpacking that kickstarted my art career, that, maternity leave and a supportive husband who believed I could earn a decent wage from painting.
 While backpacking I drew 'personal postcards' of beautiful locations.
 I was trying out pens in my sketchbook when a lady leaned over my shoulder, took my book from me and started to leaf through.
 "How much?" she said?
 I ended up selling her five drawings for $100 USD each!
 I'd never sold anything before!
 That gave me confidence.
 I kept painting and when I was finally back in the UK in 2014 I got some fine art prints and greetings cards made.
 I had my first market stall at my little village annual fete.
 Now I have done five years of markets back in Warrnambool and Port Fairy which have been hugely fun and affirming.

 So on to the professional career side of things.
-I have had two solo exhibitions.
-The latest one was in January 2020 and every painting sold.
-The previous one was also very successful, held in November 2016.
-Both were held at The F Project, Warrnambool.
+I have had two solo exhibitions and one joint one in April 2021.
+Sea Change was held with almost-abstract minimalist Tim Freeman, we each had ten paintings on show.
+What an experience!
+An explosion of colour and celebration of coastline in a newly 'Covid Normal' Australia.
+Previous to that, every painting sold in my solo show, January 2020.
+The one before was also very successful, held in November 2016.
+All were held at The F Project Gallery, Warrnambool.
 I’ve been part of various print and painting group shows at Warrnambool Art Gallery, Factory Arts (Warrnambool) and The F Project Gallery.

 Cafés and restaurants across the Shipwreck and Surf Coast have hung my prints from Port Fairy to Port Campbell.